usaid-cs/yesterday-i-learned/biology.md

+1. Prolactin tells your body to "switch off the dick" after orgasm.
 1. Under ideal conditions, [a human body may turn into soap](http://muttermuseum.org/exhibitions/the-soap-lady/).
 1. *Helicobacter pylori* can be detected with a [breath test](https://www.cbc.ca/news/technology/diagnosing-stomach-problems-check-your-breath-1.851635) ("C-13" or "C-14" isotope urea breath test).
 "The patient ingests an isotope-labelled urea solution, which is broken down by the urease enzyme into carbon dioxide and ammonia.
 A high level of labelled CO2 in the patient's breath suggests H. pylori infection."
 1. The [alpha-gal syndrome](https://www.mayoclinic.org/diseases-conditions/alpha-gal-syndrome/symptoms-causes/syc-20428608) makes you allergic to [the alpha-gal in] red meat.